OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	        Engine('Engine', parent=self)
 	        Vehicle_Dynamics('VDyn', parent=self)

-The Engine, Transmission, and Vehicle_Dynamics components are imported the same way as they were in the Python shell, using openmdao.examples.engine_design namespace.
+The Engine, Transmission, and Vehicle_Dynamics components are imported the same way as they were in the Python shell, using openmdao.examples.engine_design name-space.
 In creating a new class, the main difference between a component and an assembly is that an assembly inherits from the Assembly class instead of the Component class.
 This gives it the ability to contain other components, and to manage their data flow.

 Notice here that an instance of the Transmission, Engine, and Vehicle_Dynamics are created, with the parent set to "self", which in this context is Vehicle.
 This way, these components are created as part of the assembly, and are acessible through Vehicle.Transmission, etc.